-Many people are scared of potatoes because they are OBVIOUSLY a carbohydrate and as a culture we are now scared of carbohydrates because we all want to lose weight!
+Many people are scared of potatoes because they are OBVIOUSLY a carbohydrate and as a culture we are now afraid to eat carbohydrates because we all want to lose weight!

 The truth is that a potato is MOSTLY water so if you don’t eat too many you will not take in too many carbohydrates or calories.

 The second consideration is their high glycemic index. – higher than white sugar – ranging from 80 – 110.
-Again though, potatoes are not that dense so the glycemic LOAD from an average serving of potatoes is not more than any other carbohydrate.
+Potatoes are not that dense so the glycemic LOAD from an average serving of potatoes is not more than any other carbohydrate.

-The study that got me thinking about potatos was a large population study of 120,887 people whose eating habits and weight gain was analyzed over four years.
+The study that got me thinking about potatoes was a large population study of 120,887 people whose eating habits and weight gain was analyzed over four years.